 - iii.
-The distribution company shall provide a comparison of its cost-effectiveness analysis under the Total Resource Cost (TRC) Test, as approved by the PUC in Docket No. 4580, to the current use of the RI Benefit Cost Framework in each Annual Plan filing. - iv.
-The distribution company, on an annual basis, shall review and attempt to improve where practical and prudent, the use of the Rhode Island Benefit Cost Framework to ensure the accurate inclusion of significant program impacts. - v.
-With respect to the value of greenhouse gas reductions, the use of the RI Framework Test shall include the costs of CO2 mitigation as they are imposed and are projected to be imposed by the Regional Greenhouse Gas Initiative.
-The benefit cost analysis RI Test shall also include any other utility system costs associated with reasonably anticipated future greenhouse gas reduction requirements at the state, regional, or federal level for both electric and gas programs.
+With respect to the value of greenhouse gas reductions, the RI Test shall include the costs of CO2 mitigation as they are imposed and are projected to be imposed by the Regional Greenhouse Gas Initiative.
+The RI Test shall also include any other utility system costs associated with reasonably anticipated future greenhouse gas reduction requirements at the state, regional, or federal level for both electric and gas programs.
 A comparable benefit for greenhouse gas reduction resulting from natural gas or delivered fuel energy efficiency or displacement may be considered.
-The benefit cost analysis RI Test may include the value of greenhouse gas reduction not embedded in any of the above.
-The use of the RI Framework Test may shall also include the costs and benefits of other emissions and their generation or reduction through Least Cost Procurement. - vi.
-Benefits and costs that are projected to occur over the term of the Energy Efficiency Plans Least-Cost Procurement investment shall be stated in present value terms in the RI Test calculation using a discount rate that appropriately reflects the risks of the investment of customer funds in Least-Cost Procurement. eEnergy efficiency; in other words, a discount rate that indicates that energy efficiency is a low-risk resource in terms of cost of capital risk, project risk, and portfolio risk-The discount rate shall be reviewed and updated in the Energy Efficiency Plans, as appropriate, to ensure that the applied discount rate is based on the most recent information available.
+The RI Test may include the value of greenhouse gas reduction not embedded in any of the above.
+The RI Test may also include the costs and benefits of other emissions and their generation or reduction through Least Cost Procurement. - iv.
+Benefits and costs that are projected to occur over the term of the Energy Efficiency Plans Least-Cost Procurement investment shall be stated in present value terms in the RI Test calculation using a discount rate that appropriately reflects the risks of the investment of customer funds in Least-Cost Procurement. eEnergy efficiency; in other words, a discount rate that indicates that energy efficiency is a low-risk resource in terms of cost of capital risk, project risk, and portfolio risk.
+The discount rate shall be reviewed and updated in the Energy Efficiency Plans, as appropriate, to ensure that the applied discount rate is based on the most recent information available.

-E. Reliable
+D. Reliable

-- i The distribution company shall assess the - a ability of Least-Cost Procurement investment to meet the energy supply or delivery system needs. - b. which ability of previous investments, including identical or similar investments, to support the conclusion that a new investment is reliable. - c. risks associated with each-investment alternative (for example, the ability to obtain licensing and permitting, significant risks of stranded investment, the potential risk reduction of a more incremental approach, sensitivity of alternatives to differences in load forecasts, and emergence of new technologies,-etc.); - d. implementation issues including but not limited to workforce, program or project scalability, program or market continuity, system planning coordination, evaluation, and distribution company management capabilities; and
+- i^{\vee} The distribution company shall assess the - a ability of Least-Cost Procurement investment to meet the energy supply or delivery system needs. - b. which previous investments, including identical or similar investments, support the conclusion that a new investment is reliable. - c. risks associated with each-investment alternative (for example, the ability to obtain licensing and permitting, significant risks of stranded investment, the potential risk reduction of a more incremental approach, sensitivity of alternatives to differences in load forecasts, and emergence of new technologies,-etc.); - d implementation issues; and - e. risks associated with customers' behavior, responsiveness, and ability to potentially modify usage at certain times and seasons. - ii.
+When applicable, the distribution company shall assess an investment's: - a ability to meet the specific identified system needs; - b. review of anticipated reliability as compared to alternatives; - c. operational complexity and flexibility; and - d. resiliency of the system.